 - Silver and Gold Ornaments

 You will want to start by cutting out all your layers for the tree.
 As I said before, I used 27 layers for mine.
 It may vary a little for everyone.

 Each of the square-like edges are going to get folded around like a cone and secured with hot glue.
-This is unfortunately, the slightly tedious part but as you can see it creates a great layered look once we start to assemble.
+This is, unfortunately, the slightly tedious part but as you can see it creates a great layered look once we start to assemble.

-Once you have finished gluing all the points of the tree into cones you will then want to start stacking them in order of largest size to smallest size.
+Once you have finished gluing all the points of the tree into cones you will then want to start stacking them in order of largest size to the smallest size.

 I am using a basic bamboo skewer to accomplish this.
-As you stack them be sure to alternate each layer so that it looks more natural like a full tree.
+As you stack them be sure to alternate each layer so that it looks more natural as a full tree.
 It can be helpful to add a bit of glue in between each layer around the skewer so that the layers don’t move or spin out of place.

 Keep adding all the layers until you reach the top.
 The last couple may prove to be a little hard to roll your tips into cones.
 If that is the case for you, then just curl the edges downwards for a similar look.
 I’ve added a small star to the top of my tree as well.
 You can always add something else if you prefer otherwise.

 There you have it!
 Find a spot to display your pretty paper Christmas tree!
-Don’t forget to pin for later below!
-Much appreciated.
-Thanks!